 - Introduction to IPX

 - IPX Stations: Servers and Clients

-- IPX Networks: Network Numbers and Addresses
+- IPX Networks: Network Numbers

+and Addresses

 - Configuring IPX Routing

 - Adding Routes and Services

 - Learning Routes and Services

 - Filtering IPX Packets

+- Filtering of Services in IPX Networks (SAP Filters)

 Introduction to IPX

 IPX (Internetwork Packet exchange) is a Network Layer protocol, similar to IP in TCP/ IP.
 An IPX network allows DOS/Windows PCs to share networked services and devices.
 Services are provided by special PCs which are assigned the duties of, for example, a file or print server.